rx-angular/rx-angular/libs/template/for/src/lib/docs/Readme.md

 ## Simple example using `*rxFor` with simple static values

 > **🔥 Perf Tip:**
-> As `rxFor` accepts also static values it can serve as a drop in replacement with an easy find and replace refacturing.
+> As `rxFor` accepts also static values it can serve as a drop in replacement with an easy find and replace refactoring.
 >

 ```typescript